-We ask that staff report their concerns to a Designated Safeguarding Lead/directly to the Head teacher.
-The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the report on the school's recording system (CPOMs/My Concern etc.) and other relevant staff members will be alerted.
-The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a pupil is considered at risk.
+We ask that staff report their concerns to a Designated Safeguarding Lead or deputy.
+The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the report on the school's recording system (CPOMs) and other relevant staff members will be alerted.
+The Designated Safeguarding Lead or Deputy will seek advice from Statutory Services if the report is deemed urgent or if a pupil is considered at risk.